schuttpj86/vera1/doc/md_source/contingency_analysis.md

 # 💥 Contingency analysis

-GriCal has contingency simulations, and it features a quite flexible way of defining contingencies.
+VeraGrid has contingency simulations, and it features a quite flexible way of defining contingencies.
 Firs you define a contingency group, and then define individual events that are assigned to that contingency group.
 The simulation then tries all the contingency groups and apply the events registered in each group.